Skip to main content

 $8,300–8,800

-Includes Latter-day Saint undergraduate tuition (increased cost for graduates and non–Latter-day Saint students), international health insurance, housing, some admissions, and all domestic transportation.
+Includes Latter-day Saint undergraduate full tuition (increased cost for graduate and non–Latter-day Saint students), international health insurance, housing, some admissions and learning activities, and all transportation within the program.

-Does not include airfare to and from the US, books, passport fees, or personal expenses.
+Does not include airfare to and from the program, books, passport fees, visas, or personal expenses.

 Scroll NAVY BIG-01.svg